ejm714/scipy_proceedings/papers/emily_dorne/main.md

 Machine learning is particularly well-suited to this task because indicators of cyanobacteria are visible from free, routinely collected data sources.
 Whereas manual water sampling is time and resource intensive, machine learning models can generate estimates in seconds.
 This allows water managers to prioritize where water sampling will be most beneficial, and can provide a birds-eye view of water conditions across the state.

 ## Competition learnings

+All three winners used gradient boosted decision tree models such as LightGBM, XGBoost, and CatBoost.
+First place also explored training a CNN model but found the coarse resolution of the satellite imagery (particularly Landsat) overly constraining.

+- [ ] TODO: add links to winners repo, winners write ups, winners announcement, results page

 One of the key goals of the competition was to identify the most useful data sources for cyanobacteria estimation in inland lakes and waterways.
 Sentinel-2 data proved to be higher value than Landsat, which was unsurpring given the small size of water bodies and the coarse resolution of Landsat.